StorjOld/web-core/README.md

 Files are hashed and uploaded to public file hosting.
 Using the hashes a node can look up the information of where that file was stored using the [Datacoin](http://datacoin.info/) blockchain.
-This makes a file uploaded to BitCumulus accessible through any node in the network.
+This makes a file uploaded to Metadisk accessible through any node in the network.

 - Coded in [Python](http://python.org/) and [Flask](http://flask.pocoo.org/), a Python microframework for web.
 - Must be run on a Linux based web server, [Debian](http://www.debian.org/) distro recommended.